What is Containers for Change?

 How do I donate my containers?

 At Good Sammy we would love your containers as donations.
-We can raise much needed funds through Containers for Change – all you have to do is place our unique scheme ID on the bag which is C10275962.
+We can raise much needed funds through Containers for Change – all you have to do is place our unique member number on the bag which is C10275962.

 You can drop off your containers in a bag to us directly at all of the following locations (click here) – thank you!

 All containers help us provide employment and support to West Australian living with disability.